-Dziedzictwo Mazowsza MAZOVIA.
+MAZOVIA.
 Today, it is the heart of Poland.
 At the time of the formation of the Commonwealth, it was its own state for more than three centuries.
 The centre of the region is the bustling metropolis of Warsaw, surrounded by towns, villages and landmarks yet to be fully explored.
 Curious travellers will discover in the region a number of mysterious castles and manors, historic churches and quaint little towns, as well as former battlefields and diverse landscapes that have been attracting film makers to the area for many years now.
 Mazovia is one big reservoir of historical, cultural and natural wealth.
 All you have to do is stand at its boundaries and say the magic words: Mazovia, open sesame!
 And then follow the route of your choice.
 Here is THE DUKES OF MAZOVIA ROUTE - where you can travel back in time to the Middle Ages, when Mazovia gained importance and prosperity thanks to the wisdom and ambition of its rulers.
 The progenitor of the Mazovian branch of the Piast dynasty was Konrad of Mazovia.
 The story of the dynasty he originated speaks of three centuries in which a civilisation was built across virtually unspoilt territory.
 The dukes founded more than a hundred towns and built castles and churches in a style known as Mazovian Gothic, which have become a permanent fixture in the history of art.
 Mazovia's past also involves some shocking family histories (one of which became an inspiration for Shakespeare), legends about the treasures of the Knights Templar and an incredible invention that helped secure the victory of the Polish and Lithuanian army, assisted by Mazovian units, in the Battle of Grunwald.
+The Dukes of Mazovia Route is one of several remarkable routes that will enable you to discover Mazovia.
+It is also worth exploring the others.
+The Chopin Route follows in the footsteps of one of the world's greatest composers, who spent half of his of life in Mazovia.
+The Battle of Warsaw 1920 Route is a travel back in time and space proving that the battle that took place more than a century ago is considered one of the most crucial in the history of Europe.
+Mazovia in films (Mazowsze na filmowo) is an extraordinary adventure following the footsteps of Polish cinema, actors and outstanding directors.
+More information on the routes can be found under the following link: www.mazowsze.travel

-The Dukes of Mazovia Route is one of three new routes that will enable you to discover the Mazovian Heritage.
-It is also worth exploring the other two.
-The Chopin Route follows in the footsteps of one of the world's foremost composers, who spent half his life in Mazovia.
-The Battle of Warsaw 1920 Route is a trek back in time and space that will help you understand why a battle that took place almost a century ago is considered one of the crucial events in European history.
-For more information, go to www.dziedzictwomazowsza.pl WYVERN - A SYMBOL OF THE DUKES OF MAZOVIA The two-legged dragon known as a wyvern was featured in the duchy's seals and flags from 1329 until the fall of the Duchy of Mazovia in 1526.
+WYVERN - A SYMBOL OF THE DUKES OF MAZOVIA The two-legged dragon known as a wyvern was featured in the duchy's seals and flags from 1329 until the fall of the Duchy of Mazovia in 1526.
 Mazovia was the sole place in continental Europe where a dragon came to symbolise power, much like in King Arthur-Era England, while elsewhere in Christendom the dragon signified evil.
 Could the wyvern have come to Mazovia from the British Isles?
 There is the possibility that the coat of arms was brought over by Magnus, son of England's King Harold, killed in the Battle of Hastings.
 It is presumably his tomb that was uncovered in Czersk near the ruins of the Church of St. Peter and Paul.
-The Dukes of Mazovia Route